microsoft/sqlworkshops/sql2019lab/04_DataVirtualization.md

 <p><b><a name="activitysummary">Activity Summary</a></b></p>

 In this activity you have learned how Polybase in SQL Server 2019 allows you to connect and query data from external data sources without moving data using ETL applications.
-In the Activity you learned how to create an EXTERNAL DATA SOURCE and EXTERNAL TABLE mapped to an Azure SQL Database table.
+In the Activity you learned how to create and query an EXTERNAL DATA SOURCE and EXTERNAL TABLE mapped to an Azure SQL Database table.

 Proceed to the next module to learn about enhancements to **SQL Server Linux and Containers** in SQL Server 2019.